manaakiwhenua/nzsluc/README.md

 The NZSLUC Framework presents principles and best practices for designing land use classification systems.

 Principles are intended to guide practitioners in how they use, re-use or design classification systems.

+> **Kua raranga tahi tatou he whāriki, mātauranga mō āpōpō.**
+>
+> _Together we weave the mat / In terms of [mātauranga](https://maoridictionary.co.nz/word/3830) / For future generations._

+This [whakataukī](https://maoridictionary.co.nz/word/9903) envisions a mat weaving analogy which in this context brings to mind the reliance on multiple independent sources of input data, information, and knowledge from different people and organisations, with the ultimate aim of creating a shared understanding of land use as spatial information.
+A land use map can be used by and for future generations to answer the enduring questions they will have about land.

 ## Principles <!-- Informative -->

 1. #### Prioritise atomic data (i.e. decomposition of multidimensional attributes, e.g. tenure)
-    - Break down information being collected into individual (atomic) attributes.
+    - Break down information being collected into individual (atomic, primitive, indivisible) attributes.
     - Collect primary data in place of secondary categorical data, where feasible.
 1. #### Be specific about purpose
     - Each classification is designed for an explicit spatiotemporal geographic unit.
+    - Atomic geographic units, such as DGGS zones, should be preferred over pre-existing geographic units such as proepty boundaries.
+1. #### Classification systems should be extensible
+    - Ensure flexibility for land use classification systems which support indigenous data sovereignty protocols (see [Te Mana Raraunga – Māori Data Sovereignty Network)](https://www.temanararaunga.maori.nz/)).
 1. #### Hierarchies are encouraged where appropriate
     - This will allow for both generalisation hierarchies (aggregation/disaggregation) and genealogical hierarchies (lineage).
 1. #### This classification framework is intended to be improved over time